 I tested it out in much the same way.
 The camera settings for this test are 1/2000th of a second, f/4.0 at ISO 64.
 1/2000th of a second gives useful freezing power for any ambient light – say if you’re photographing a model on a beach with waves crashing on the rocks, or with fabric blowing about.
 It probably won’t freeze it completely, but you will avoid those awful shadows around a moving subject where they blocked the ambient light from, say, the sky, for a part of the exposure.
 Aperture and ISO: you can of course trade these and shoot ISO 250 at f/8.
 The Safari is on half power.

 Here’s the results with the dialled in delay number.
 Numerically, its the reverse of what it should be (a larger delay between the light firing and the shutter firing, should result in the rear curtain being lower in the frame, as it travels bottom to top of frame on my Nikon D810).
 It’s 3.0 -X <some unit>.
+Alternatively, you can think of smaller numbers meaning the flash fires earlier – and at 1.0 the flash light is present before the rear curtain starts to travel.
+We get more fall off at the top as the front curtain was only half way up when the flash light began.

 This does mean, of course, that its getting dimmer as the curtains get to the top of the frame.
 The rate at which this fall-off occurs is a function of the flash duration.
 Shorter flash durations: steeper fall-off.
 The Safari II, although a conventional voltage regulated flash, is actually quite fast.
 This is great for beating back the sun within normal flash sync speeds as it gets all of its light out in a short time.
 However, for tail sync, this is not so good.